 A Psychedelic Mystery Unearthed: Another Stones’ Lost Track Resurfaces

 For decades, it lived in obscurity—known only by a few collectors (only by the name) under cryptic working titles like Dream Pipe.
-Now, She’s Doing Her Thing, an unreleased Rolling Stones track from 1967, has finally surfaced in a bootleg version, offering fans a rare glimpse into a forgotten corner of the band’s most experimental period.
+Now, She’s Doing Her Thing, an unreleased Stones track from 1967, has finally surfaced in a bootleg version, offering fans a rare glimpse into a forgotten corner of the band’s most experimental period.

 Recorded between October 2–5, 1967 at both De Lane Lea Studios and Olympic Studios in London, the track was born during the famously trippy Their Satanic Majesties Request sessions.
 Unlike the polished psychedelia of the album’s official tracks, She’s Doing Her Thing drifts in a more groove-driven, organ-soaked direction—thanks in part to the unmistakable presence of guest keyboard wizard Nicky Hopkins.